reachvijay/HappyAPI/README.md

 The documentation indicates parameters that need to be replaced with actual values using the format <parameter_name>.
 The entire string including the enclosing < and > should be replaced.

-*For example: if the parameter is <email> it should be replaced with the required email address*
+*For example: if the parameter is &lt;email&gt; it should be replaced with the required email address*

 ##End Points